florapython/POMDP/README.md

 # POMDP
-Implementation of the Kaelbling 1998 and the Hansen 1998
+Implementation of the Kaelbling 1998 : "Planning and acting in partially observable stochastic domains"

+Implementation of Hansen 1998 : "Solving POMDPs by Searching in Policy Space"